Getting a ‘space sense’: Academy adds space warfighting class for cadets

 “Cadets can decide whether to commission into the Air or Space force when they choose their major,” he said.
 “From my perspective, we want to get a ‘space sense’ similar to what we do with ‘air to make sure space becomes something cadets are comfortable with.”

-The new coursework will allow cadets in any academic major to contribute to modern warfare, Sauter said, and he expects more adjustments to come in the future.
+The space warfighting class and new coursework will allow cadets in any academic major to contribute to modern warfare, Sauter said, and he expects more adjustments to come in the future.

 “The curriculum committee recommends improvements and updates to the department of astronautics curriculum to ensure the relevancy and impact of our programs,” he said.